Quantum Hamiltonian Complexity: Introduction

-\section{Introduction}
+\chapter{Introduction}

-The Cook-Levin Theorem~\cite{C72,L73}, which states that the SATISFIABILITY problem is NP-complete, is one of the cornerstones of modern computational complexity theory~\cite{AB90}.
+\begin{quote} \emph{``Computers are physical objects, and computations are physical processes.
+What computers can or cannot compute is determined by the laws of physics alone\ldots''\\--- David Deutsch~\cite{NC00}} \end{quote} The Cook-Levin Theorem~\cite{C72,L73}, which states that the SATISFIABILITY problem is NP-complete, is one of the cornerstones of modern computational complexity theory~\cite{AB90}.
 One of its implications is the following simple, yet powerful, statement: Computation is, in a well-defined sense, \emph{local}.
 Yet, as David Deutsch's quote above perhaps foreshadows, this is not the end of the story, but rather its beginning.
-Indeed, just as classical bits can be governed by local constraints (as in, say, $3$-SAT), the quantum world around us evolves according to local \emph{quantum} constraints.
-The study of such quantum constraint systems underpins an emerging field at the intersection of condensed matter physics, computer science, and mathematics, known as \emph{Quantum Hamiltonian Complexity (QHC)} .
+Indeed, just as a sequence of computational steps on a Turing machine can be encoded into local classical constraints (as in the Cook-Levin theorem), the quantum world around us also evolves ``locally'', and this quantum evolution can be encoded into an analogous notion of local \emph{quantum} constraints.
+The study of such quantum constraint systems underpins an emerging field at the intersection of condensed matter physics, computer science, and mathematics, known as \emph{Quantum Hamiltonian Complexity (QHC)}.\\

-More formally, the evolution in time of a typical quantum system in nature is well-described by a quantum constraint satisfaction system, known as a \emph{$k$-local Hamiltonian}.
-Here, a $k$-local Hamiltonian $H$ acting on $n$ $d$-dimensional quantum systems is a Hermitian operator of dimension $d^n\times d^n$ which can be written succinctly as

-where each $H_i\in\herm{\complex^d}^{\otimes k}$ is a local constraint given by a Hermitian operator acting non-trivially on at most $k$ qudits.
-Broadly, the goal of Quantum Hamiltonian Complexity is to understand the properties of such Hamiltonians $H$.
-For example, we may wish to estimate the \emph{ground state energy} (smallest eigenvalue) of $H$, or compute features of its \emph{ground state} (eigenvector corresponding to the smallest eigenvalue).
-The ground state of $H$, in particular, encodes the quantum state of the corresponding system when cooled to low temperature.